These archive pages are provided in order to make it easier for you to find items

 an

-electric-powered sports aircraft on Sunday, billed as the world's first, as
+electric-powered sports aircraft on Sunday, billed as the world's

-partnership with automaker Volkswagen's sports car brand, Porsche, to develop a
+a partnership with automaker Volkswagen's sports car brand, Porsche, to develop

-concept electric flying vehicle capable of transporting people in urban environments..."
+a concept electric flying vehicle capable of transporting people in urban environments..."

 "UPS this week announced the first two revenue-generating